 Credit Hour Requirement

-The Bachelors of Science in Healthcare Administration program requires students to complete of 120 semester credits.
-The 120-hour requirement for the B.S. in Healthcare Administration program includes the following:
+The Bachelor of Science in Healthcare Administration and the Bachelor of Science in Applied Management and Leadership require students to complete 120 semester credits.
+The 120-hour requirement includes the following:

 - 36 semester credits earned at ACE.